spyflying/ACMMM2025Workshop-UAV/README.md

 Please return the result following the order of query at [Query TXT](https://github.com/spyflying/ACMMM2025Workshop-UAV/blob/main/query_street_name.txt).
 It will be 2759 lines.

+## FAQ - Frequently Asked Questions

+#### Q1: Can we use the original University-1652 test set for training?
+**A1:** No, the University-1652 test set must not be used in any form for training.
+Please only use the official training set and the name-masked test set provided via our links.

+#### Q2: Can we use extra training datasets beyond the provided University-1652 training set?
+**A2:** Yes, extra training datasets are allowed in this competition.
+Participants may use additional data sources to improve performance, as long as no information from the name-masked test set is used in any way during training.
+For reference, [*VehicleNet*](https://www.zdzheng.xyz/files/TMM20.pdf) fuses 4 datasets for a similar retrieval competition.
+We encourage participants to disclose any external datasets and their usage details in the method description for transparency.

 ## Related Papers
 - Wang, T., Zheng, Z., Sun, Y., Yan, C., Yang, Y., & Chua, T. S. (2024).
 [Multiple-environment Self-adaptive Network for Aerial-view Geo-localization](https://zdzheng.xyz/files/PR2024-Wang.pdf).
 Pattern Recognition, 152, 110363.
 - Zheng, Z., Wei, Y., & Yang, Y. (2020, October).
 [University-1652: A multi-view multi-source benchmark for drone-based geo-localization](https://zdzheng.xyz/files/ACMMM20.pdf).
 In Proceedings of the 28th ACM international conference on Multimedia (pp. 1395-1403).
 - Wang, C., Zheng, Z., Quan, R., Sun, Y., & Yang, Y. (2023).
 [Context-aware pretraining for efficient blind image decomposition](https://zdzheng.xyz/files/CVPR2023-Wang.pdf).
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 18186-18195).
 - Chu, M., Zheng, Z., Ji, W., & Chua, T. S. (2024).
 [Towards Natural Language-Guided Drones: GeoText-1652 Benchmark with Spatially Relation Matching](https://arxiv.org/abs/2311.12751).
 ECCV.
+- Zheng, Z., Ruan, T., Wei, Y., Yang, Y., & Mei, T. (2015).
+[VehicleNet: Learning Robust Visual Representation for Vehicle Re-identification](https://www.zdzheng.xyz/files/TMM20.pdf).
+TMM.

 ## Organizing Team